There are many paths that can lead you to University. No matter your age, experience or level of qualifications: there are options for everyone.

 Aside from A Levels and Vocational (BTEC) qualifications, there are a range of alternate qualifications that can be used to support your application to University.
 These include, but are not limited to:

 National Vocational Qualifications (NVQs) / Scottish Vocational Qualifications (SVQs)

 The NVQ and SVQ is work base learning.
 You are assessed on knowledge and skills attained from their chosen career path.
 You do not need to have GCSE's to enrol on an NVQ course.
 Your NVQ levels 1 and 2 are equivalent to GCSE's.

-Equivalent to GCSE level, the OCR Nationals are vocational based study designed as an practical alternative to the more academic/theory based routes of A levels.
+Equivalent to GCSE level, the OCR Nationals are vocational based study designed as a practical alternative to the more academic/theory-based routes of A levels.

 Internships & Experiential Learning